Knock, knock...knock, knock....

 “Who are you?” asked the Pastor, his voice faltering.
 “How did you get into my study?—into the church?”

 The unwelcome stranger stood up.
 There was something vaguely familiar about him, but the Pastor could not recall ever meeting him.
 He guessed the intruder was in his late twenties.
 He had long sandy hair and wore faded blue jeans and a black T-shirt.
 The Pastor’s eyes were drawn to the graphics on the T-shirt.
 There was a macabre montage of skeletal beings.
-Above them was a white cross and below was printed a blazon admonition: “SURRENDER!”
+Above them was a white cross and below was printed a blazon imperative: “SURRENDER!”

 I’ve met him somewhere, thought the Pastor.
 “This is the last time I’ll ask you: What are you doing here?
 What do you want?”